defenseunicorns/uds-rke2-image-builder/README.md

 For more details on what happens during the image building process see [this doc](./docs/builder-steps.md).

-## Supported Builds
+## Supported Builds and Usage

 This repo currently supports the following target environments:
-- AWS AMI: See [this directory](./packer/aws) and associated make targets with `make help | grep AWS`
+- AWS AMI: See [this doc](./packer/aws/README.md) for usage
-- Nutanix Image: See [this directory](./packer/nutanix) and associated make targets with `make help | grep Nutanix`
+- Nutanix Image: See [this doc](./packer/nutanix/README.md) for usage

-Note that depending on your intended target environment you may be able to build with one of these and export to another environment.
+Note that for other target environments you may be able to build with one of these and export to your desired format.

 ## Local Testing

-Packer targets should work locally or in CI.
-For testing the AMIs published locally with the rke2-cluster terraform module, the `test-cluster-dev`, `teardown-infra-dev`, and `cleanup-ami` make targets can be used.

-Examples and info for each:

-`make publish-ami-ubuntu` - Builds and publishes an Ubuntu AMI to your current configured AWS context

-`make test-cluster-dev DISTRO="ubuntu"` - DISTRO should be set to match distro of AMI being used (currently should be either `rhel` or `ubuntu`).
-Grabs AMI ID from packer manifest from previous AWS packer build and uses it to deploy the rke2-cluster terraform module.
-After terraform apply completes, it then grabs the kubeconfig file from a cluster node that was deployed and saves it to ~/.kube/rke-config as well as adds an entry for the configured cluster hostname to the /etc/hosts file.

-`make teardown-infra-dev DISTRO="ubuntu"` - DISTRO should be set to match distro of AMI being used (currently should be either `rhel` or `ubuntu`).
-Destroys all infrastructure deployed by test-cluster-dev target.

-`make cleanup-ami` - Unregister AMI and cleanup snapshots associated with it

-`make full-up DISTRO="ubuntu"` - DISTRO should be set to match distro of AMI being used (currently should be either `rhel` or `ubuntu`).
-Runs both the publish-ami and test-cluster-dev make targets

-`make full-down DISTRO="ubuntu"` - DISTRO should be set to match distro of AMI being used (currently should be either `rhel` or `ubuntu`).
-Runs both the teardown-infra-dev and cleanup-ami make targets
+TBD - avoid AWS as much as possible :upsidedown-face: